US stocks soar to their best day since May as the Dow tops 50,000 and bitcoin stops plunging

-NEW YORK (AP) — The U.S. stock market is roaring back on Friday, as technology stocks recover much of their drops from earlier in the week and bitcoin halts its plunge, at least for now.
+NEW YORK (AP) — The U.S. stock market roared back on Friday, as technology stocks recovered much of their losses from earlier in the week and bitcoin halted its plunge, at least for now.

-Chip companies helped drive the widespread rally, and Nvidia jumped 7.3% to trim its loss for the week, which came into the day at just over 10%.
-Broadcom climbed 7.2% and fully erased its drop for the week.
+Chip companies helped drive the widespread rally, and Nvidia jumped 7.8% to trim its loss for the week, which came into the day at just over 10%.
+Broadcom climbed 7.1% and erased its drop for the week.

 They were the two strongest forces lifting the S&P 500, and they benefited from hopes for continued spending by customers diving into artificial-intelligence technology.
-Amazon, for example, said late Thursday it expects to spend about $200 billion on investments this year to take advantage of “seminal opportunities like AI, chips, robotics, and low earth orbit satellites.”
+Amazon CEO Andy Jassy, for example, said late Thursday it expects to spend about $200 billion on investments this year to take advantage of “seminal opportunities like AI, chips, robotics, and low earth orbit satellites.”

-Such heavy spending, similar to what Alphabet announced a day earlier, is creating concerns of its own, though.
-The question is whether all those dollars will prove to be worth it and create much bigger profits in the future.
-With doubt remaining about that, Amazon’s stock dropped 7%.
+Such immense spending, similar to what Alphabet announced a day earlier, is creating concerns of its own, though.
+The question is whether all those dollars will create big enough profits to make the investments worth it.
+With doubt remaining about that, Amazon’s stock dropped 5.6%.

-Even with Friday’s rebound, the S&P 500 is still potentially heading toward its third losing week in the last four.
-Besides worries about big AI spending by Big Tech companies, whose stocks are the most influential on Wall Street, concerns about AI potentially stealing customers away from software companies also hurt the market through the week.
-The hits for software stocks accelerated after AI firm Anthropic released free tools to automate things like legal services.
+Even with Friday’s surge, the S&P 500 still fell to its third losing week in the last four.
+Besides worries about spending by Big Tech companies, which are Wall Street’s most influential stocks, concerns about AI potentially stealing customers from software companies also hurt the market.
+Software stocks got hit particularly hard after AI firm Anthropic released free tools to automate things like legal services.

 Bitcoin, meanwhile, steadied following a weekslong plunge that had sent it more than halfway below its record price set in October.
 It climbed back above $70,000 after briefly dropping close to $60,000 late Thursday.